ankitects/anki-manual/studying.md

 This button provides some other operations you can do on the current card or note:

+Flag Card
+Adds a colored marker to the card, or toggles it off.
+Flags will appear during study, and you can search for flagged cards in the Browse screen.
+This is useful when you want to take some action on the card at a later date, such as looking up a word when you get home.

 Mark Note
 Adds a “marked” tag to the current note, so it can be easily found in the browser.
-This is useful when you want to take some action on the note at a later date, such as looking up a word when you get home.
-Marked cards also show a small star in the upper-right-hand corner during reviews.
+This is similar to flagging individual cards, but works with a tag instead, so if the note has multiple cards, all cards will appear in a search for the marked tag.
+Most users will want to use flags instead - marking is mainly left around for compatibility with older Anki versions.

 Bury Card / Note
 Hides a card or all of the note’s cards from review until the next day.